eterpega/LASA_LfD/README.md

 A large body of work in LfD has been devoted to finding alternative means of representing demonstrated trajectories, so that the robot can *generalize* the demonstrations to new situations (e.g. new starting points).
 Many of these methods have been mentioned in the tutorial session.
 Here, we will focus on Dynamical Systems (DS) representations of a task.
 Specifically, we will use time-invariant DS representations.
 The methods used in this exercise is Stable Estimator of Dynamical Systems, SEDS [2].

 ### Step 1
-Open the file `ds_learning.m` and run it.
+Open the file `exercise_2.m` and run it.
 Again, you will see the two-link robot appearing in a figure with a workspace limit shown by a dashed line.
 Start by again giving a demonstration of a path in the robot workspace.

 ### Step 2
 The source code starts with collection of a demonstration and processing of the demonstration to find velocity etc using splines, just as in Exercise 1.
 Scroll down until you find the following code: